QuantEcon/lecture-source-py/source/rst/black_litterman.rst

                             & = - \log \theta \int \exp \left( \frac{- V(\mu + C \epsilon)}{\theta} \right) \phi(\epsilon) d \epsilon }

-This asserts that :math:`{\sf T}` is an indirect utility function for a minimization problem in which an \`\`evil agent'' chooses a distorted probablity distribution :math:`\tilde \phi` to lower expected utility, subject to a penalty term that gets bigger the larger is relative entropy.
+This asserts that :math:`{\sf T}` is an indirect utility function for a minimization problem in which an **evil agent** chooses a distorted probablity distribution :math:`\tilde \phi` to lower expected utility, subject to a penalty term that gets bigger the larger is relative entropy.